Graham Tulloch

 The Evidence Chain

-Step 2: The porch light.
+Step 3: The porch light.
 In her witness statement, Caitlin says: "As I drove past the house, I could see his porch light was on.
 It must have been about half five."
 But the smart home system log, confirmed by CSI Payne, shows the porch light is on a daily timer set to activate at 6:00 p.m.
 It has been set to this time since the system was installed in April 2023.
 At half past five on 14th November, the porch light was not on.
 Caitlin could only have seen it illuminated if she drove past The Old Rectory after 6:00 p.m.
 She was not leaving at half five.
 She was still in the village.
+During the murder window.

-Step 3: The car wash.
+Step 4: The car wash.
 A receipt from the Cotswold Car Wash in Stow-on-the-Wold is timestamped 6:48 p.m. on 14th November.
 Payment by contactless card ending 4471, registered to C. Howell.
 Stow-on-the-Wold is approximately 15 minutes south of Drystone Lane via the B4068.
 If Caitlin struck Tulloch at approximately 6:20 p.m. and drove south, she would have reached the car wash at almost exactly the time the receipt shows.
 She was cleaning the evidence from her car.

 Red Herrings Explained